-Protests break out in Nasiriyah after deadly hospital blaze
+Protests break out in Iraq's Nasiriyah following deadly hospital fire

 Protests broke out in the Iraqi city of Nasiriyah on Tuesday night following a hospital fire which killed at least 60 coronavirus patients.

 Hundreds of people gathered at Al-Habboubi Square in central Nasiriyah chanting angry slogans against government negligence in the health sector and calling for officials to be put on trial for the deadly fire at the Al-Husseini Hospital.

 The demonstration continued until the early hours of Wednesday morning and protesters set up tents in the square.

 Some protesters made their way to the Al-Husseini Hospital and lit candles in memory of the victims.